 WHAT JOBS CAN YOU GET WITH A SUPPLY CHAIN DIPLOMA?

 Right after graduation, you can qualify for entry-level roles like:

 ☑️ Purchasing clerk

 ☑️ Logistics clerk

-Our Supply Chain Management and Logistics diploma takes just 12 months and includes a 6-week internship.
-Training is offered online for maximum flexibility.
+Herzing's Supply Chain Management and Logistics diploma takes just 12 months and includes a six-week internship.
+Training is offered both in-person and online.